-A New Way to Monitor Accuracy of Intermittent Demand Forecasts: The Forecast Profile Performance (FPP) Index
+A New Way to Monitor Accuracy of Intermittent Lead-time Demand Forecasts: The Forecast Profile Performance (FPP) Index

 Intermittency in demand forecasting is a well-known and challenging problem for sales, inventory and operations planners, especially in today’s global supply chain environment.
 Intermittent demand for a product or service appears sporadically with lots of zero values, and outliers in the demand data.
 As a result, accuracy of forecasts suffers, and how to measure and monitor performance has become more critical for business planners and managers to understand.
 The conventional MAPE (Mean Absolute Percentage Error) measure is inadequate and inappropriate to use with intermittency because of divisions by zero in the formula lead to undefined quantities.